ntran0429/REP/README.md

 ### Business Question

-What are the best states/areas to invest in the US rental market?
+1. What are the best states/areas to invest in the US rental market?
+2. Once identified a state, which metro areas / neighborhoods are best to invest?

 ### Frame the Business Problem into a Data Question